Australian Market and Social Research Society Limited: Affiliations

 AMSRS is represented on the Market and Social Research Committee of the International Organization for Standardization ISO responsible for setting global industry standards.

-The Australian Market and Social Research Society is affiliated with international marketing research societies in England, New Zealand, Japan, The Philippines and France.
-AMSRS is an active member of the International Marketing Federation and European Society for Opinion and Marketing Research (ESOMAR).
+The Australian Market and Social Research Society is affiliated with international marketing research societies in England, New Zealand, Japan, The Philippines, and France.
+AMSRS is an active member of the International Marketing Federation and the European Society for Opinion and Marketing Research (ESOMAR).